 • Invisalign – aligners made from durable clear plastic

-At our orthodontic office, patients are fitted with aligners after we use the iTero scanner to create molds.
+At our orthodontic office, patients are fitted with aligners after we use the iTero scanner to create moulds.
 Our patients can also request an Acceledent Aura device to use at home to reduce their treatment time.
-Call us today to schedule your free consultation at McDermott Orthodontics.
+Call us today to schedule your free consultation with Dr. McDermott.